 1893 Geologic Map of Pennsylvania

 The 1893 geologic map of Pennsylvania was the culmination of the tremendous scientific accomplishments of the Second Pennsylvania Geological Survey under the direction of J. Peter Lesley, State Geologist.
 It was based on earlier published Survey maps and other miscellaneous maps, which are listed in the title block of the map plate.
 Perhaps most notably, the map used information from county geologic maps that were published by the Survey from 1874 to 1892 at a scale of 1 inch = 2 miles (approximately 1:125,000).
 The 1893 geologic map, which is credited to A. DW.
 Smith, Assistant Geologist, was issued as part of an atlas that accompanied the final report of the Second Survey.
 More information on the Second Pennsylvania Geological Survey can be found in the February 1987 issue of Pennsylvania Geology (v.
 18, no. 1), which commemorated the sesquicentennial year of the establishment of the First Pennsylvania Geological Survey.

 The 1893 state geologic map was photolithographed and printed by Julien Bien & Co., New York City, on four sheets at a scale of 1 inch = 6 miles (1:380,160).
-The PDF version in the downloadable ZIP file was created from a scan of 24 individual sections of the map that long ago had been mounted on one piece of canvas.
+Images of the individual sheets, as well as an image that was digital compliled from the four sheets, are in the downloadable zip file.

 County Geologic Maps